denton85/dsperformanceoverlay/README.md

 # DS Performance Overlay

 A simple performance overlay to add to your game.
+It includes all of the base Godot Performance Monitors (FPS, Draw Calls, etc).
+They can all be found here: https://docs.godotengine.org/en/stable/classes/class_performance.html

 <img width="1718" height="844" alt="overlay3" src="https://github.com/user-attachments/assets/7abfa470-0196-4903-b14e-4533adf9774e" />